A day in Paradise

 - Delicious fresh lunch on the beach (usually fresh fish/sea food, alternatives available upon request, + sides)

 - Snorkel equipment

-Not included: transport from Panama City to Carti*; entrance fees to San Blas and dock fee (22 USD per person); beverages, water
+- Governmental entrance fees to San Blas and dock fee (22 USD per person)

 *Optional: Add car ride from Panama City to Cartí and back, +50 USD per person (leaving 5.30am, returning ca. 7pm)